Thinkwise/docs/docs/sf/business_processes.md

 title: Business Processes
 ---

-Business processes can be defined in the Software Factory to gain deeper understanding of the scope and context of the application(s) that will be built.
+Business processes can be defined in the Software Factory to gain a deeper understanding of the scope and context of the application(s) that will be built.
 Business processes should contain as little implementation details about the actual solution as possible.

 The business process is structured  as a tree, with the main process node in the root.
 Child nodes in the tree represent sub-processes.
 The leaf nodes in the tree generally represent user activities.
 Elementary activities performed by a user.

 [Requirements](requirements) can be placed under any in the business process tree.
 [Work](work) can be placed under business processes or can be linked to a requirement.

-The work and requirements are shared between the Business processes, [Features](features) and [Iterations](iterations).
+The work and requirements are shared between the business processes, [features](features) and [iterations](iterations).

 ### Adding nodes